browserengineering/book/book/intro.md

 The web in history
 ==================

 The web is a grand, crazy experiment.
-It seems natural, nowadays, browse the web to watch videos, read news, and connect with friends.
+It seems natural, nowadays, to browse the web to watch videos, read news, and connect with friends.
 That can make the web seem simple and obvious, already-built, with nothing left but to use it.
 But the web is neither simple nor obvious.
 It is the result of experiments and research